From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Preliminaries and context

-Empirically, Hilberg's hypothesis understood as condition (\ref{Hilberg}) with the entropy estimated by the prediction-by-partial matching (PPM) compression algorithm \citep{Ryabko84en2, Ryabko88en2, ClearyWitten84}, holds more universally and uniformly than Zipf's or Heaps' laws.
-The empirical estimate $\beta\approx 0.8$ obtained for the PPM algorithm is quite stable for gigabyte-sized corpora and does not differ significantly across typologically diverse languages, using either alphabetic or ideographic scripts \citep{TakahiraOther16,TanakaIshii21}.
-Thus Hilberg's hypothesis seems a plausible candidate for a statistical language universal \citep{TanakaIshii21}.
+The original rough estimate by \citet{Hilberg90} was $\beta_H=0.5$ and was based on a meager evidence for $t\le 100$.
+If we estimate the entropy by the prediction-by-partial matching (PPM) algorithm \citep{Ryabko84en2, Ryabko88en2, ClearyWitten84}, then law (\ref{Hilberg}) holds more universally and uniformly than Zipf's or Heaps' laws.
+The empirical estimate $\beta_H\approx 0.8$ obtained for the PPM algorithm is quite stable for billion-token corpora and does not differ significantly across typologically diverse languages, using either alphabetic or ideographic scripts \citep{TakahiraOther16,TanakaIshii21}.
+Thus Hilberg's law seems a plausible candidate for a statistical language universal \citep{TanakaIshii21}.

+\paragraph{Neural scaling.} The universal power-law behavior of information measures, when applied to natural big data, can be further confirmed by experiments with large foundation models---language or multimodal models in particular, developed in the beginning of 2020's \citep{DevlinOther19, RadfordOther19, BrownOther20, ThoppilanOther22, ChowderryOther22}.
+These advanced statistical models build upon deep neural networks \citep{BengioLeCunHinton21}, word embeddings \citep{MikolovOther13}, and the transformer architecture \citep{VaswaniOther17}.
+Foundation models can be regarded as a game-changer in the research of language and cognition, as they allow to test probabilistic hypotheses about human language on an unprecedented scale and detail \citep{FutrellMahowald25, FutrellHahn25}.

+A particularly salient empirical finding is that the predictive performance of these models improves with scale in a power-law fashion.
+The neural scaling law characterizes how the loss function of a foundation model---typically measured by the cross entropy rate on a test dataset---decreases as training data $t$, model size $n$, and compute $c$ increase \citep{HestnessOther17, KaplanOther20, HenighanOther2020, HernandezOther21, HoffmannOther22, PearceSong24, LiOther25}.
+Simplifying particular empirical observations and ignoring complex interactions among $t$, $n$, and $c$, this power-law relationship can be approximated as

+for a fixed $s<\infty$, where $h$ is the entropy rate and $h(s,t,n,c)$ is the cross entropy rate of a foundation model trained on $t$ tokens and tested on $s$ tokens with the amount of parameters $n$ and the amount of compute $c$.
+Laws (\ref{NeuralT})--(\ref{NeuralC}) hold for trillion-token corpora.